-If you think that any of your workplace rights have been violated, you should follow the following steps.
+If you think that any of your workplace rights have been violated, follow the following steps.

 First, Talk to Your Employer

 Many employers have extensive training in the rights of workers.
 The first thing that you should do once you think that your workplace rights have been violated (such as discrimination) is to talk to your employer about the situation.
 Under most circumstances, an open and honest conversation can resolve difficulties and avoid the need for any legal action.
 Almost all companies want to stay within the bounds of the law and will work to avoid legal troubles.

 However, there are still occasions when an employer can be truly antagonistic and uncaring about the rights of workers.
 We will discuss what to do in these situations a little later.